This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat bland foods.
 When you feel hungry, begin eating soft, bland foods.
 Examples are bananas, clear soup, potatoes, and applesauce.
 Do not have dairy products, alcohol, sugary drinks, or drinks with caffeine until you feel better.

 - Rest as much as possible.
 Slowly start to do more each day when you begin to feel better.

 Gastroenteritis can spread easily.
 Keep yourself, your family, and your surroundings clean to help prevent the spread of gastroenteritis:

 - Wash your hands often.
 Use soap and water.
 Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
 Wash your hands before you prepare or eat food.

 - Clean surfaces and do laundry often.
 Wash your clothes and towels separately from the rest of the laundry.
 Clean surfaces in your home with antibacterial cleaner or bleach.

 - Clean food thoroughly and cook safely.
 Wash raw vegetables before you cook.
 Cook meat, fish, and eggs fully.
 Do not use the same dishes for raw meat as you do for other foods.
 Refrigerate any leftover food immediately.

 - Be aware when you camp or travel.
 Drink only clean water.
 Do not drink from rivers or lakes unless you purify or boil the water first.
-When you travel, drink bottled water and avoid ice.
+When you travel, drink bottled water and do not add ice.
 Do not eat fruit that has not been peeled.
-Avoid raw fish or meat that is not fully cooked.
+Do not eat raw fish or meat that is not fully cooked.

 Write down your questions so you remember to ask them during your visits.